 Existing law requires a refinery-related community air monitoring system to be installed near each petroleum refinery that meets certain requirements.
 Existing law requires the owner or operator of a petroleum refinery to develop, install, operate, and maintain a fence-line monitoring system in accordance with guidance developed by the appropriate air quality management district or air pollution control district.
 Existing law requires the air districts and the owners or operators of refineries to collect real-time data from those monitoring systems, to maintain records of that data, and, to the extent feasible, provide to the public those data in a publicly accessible format.

-This bill would extend the above requirements to refineries engaging in other types of refining processes, including those using noncrude oil feedstock, and to auxiliary facilities.
-The bill would require the refinery-related community air monitoring system and the fence-line monitoring system to be installed on or before January 1, 2026, and after a 30-day public comment period.
+This bill would extend the above requirements to refineries engaging in other types of refining processes, including those using noncrude oil feedstock, and to auxiliary facilities and would require the refinery-related community air monitoring system and the fence-line monitoring system to be installed on or before January 1, 2026, and after a 30-day public comment period.

-The bill would require the owners or operators of refineries, within 24 hours of a fence-line monitoring system detecting an exceedance, to initiate a root cause analysis and to determine appropriate corrective action, as provided.
-The bill would require the owners or operators of refineries to conduct third-party audits of its fence-line monitoring system, as provided, to ensure the accuracy of the system.
+- Require the owners or operators of refineries to conduct third-party audits of its fence-line monitoring system to ensure the accuracy of the system.
 Because the bill would impose additional duties on air districts, the bill would impose a state-mandated local program.

 Committee Location: (Updated 9/5/23) Approved in all policy committees; In Assembly Floor process